panasaraviteja/recipefinder/README.md

 If everything is set up correctly, you should see your new app running in the Android Emulator, iOS Simulator, or your connected device.

-Step 3: Modify your app
-Now that you have successfully run the app, let's make changes!